 Polynomial fit with no meniscus.
 The polynomial fit is much better when the baseline is raised slightly.

-Using the ROI positioning method from the figure above and the separate-side technique shown earlier in this tutorial, we can analyse the left and right contact angles of the droplet.
+Using the ROI positioning method from the figure above and the separate-side technique shown earlier in this tutorial, we can analyze the left and right contact angles of the droplet.
 These are shown in the plot below.
-The higher contact angle of the right side of the droplet is due to the slight slope which was discussed earlier.
+The higher contact angle of the right side of the droplet is due to the slight slope.

 Plots of contact angles on an uneven surface